 In today’s world, eCommerce is one of the most important methods of selling.
-The online market is vast and seems to be increasing exponentially, as more and more people opt for the convenience of online shopping over conventional methods.
+The online market is vast and seems to be increasing exponentially as more and more people opt for the convenience of online shopping over conventional methods.
 Online shops offer customers a chance to compare products, look up independent reviews, and make considered purchases, which are all major advantages over high street shopping, but there are a few negative aspects as well.

 One of the biggest disadvantages of online shopping is that the customer can’t handle or see the product.
 Pictures are essential, of course, but they only go so far, and may not show features which are crucial to your customer’s decision.

-Another major disadvantage is that an online shop obviously doesn’t have members of staff wandering around that customers can call on for help.
+Another major disadvantage is that an online shop obviously doesn’t have staff members wandering around that customers can call on for help.
 Your customer might want to know when you’ll replenish your stock, how your fabric is sourced, or they might encounter a technical problem on the website.
 Without a live chat, they either have to email customer support and wait for a response, or they have to try and phone your company.
-Even if you have a phone number at the top of your website, for many people, this is a much bigger commitment than a live chat.
+Even if you have a business phone number at the top of your website, for many people, this is a much bigger commitment than a live chat.
 If customers can’t get the answers to their questions in a way that suits them, you may lose sales.

 There are many reasons why live chats help to boost online sales and improve your business; just a few of them have been listed below.
 Read on to find out why live chats are possibly the most important feature you can offer on your website, and how you can best utilize them to engage with your customers and streamline your online sales.